 - The Clean Water Ambassador Program

-- The purpose of this program is to use peer to peer community education techniques to influence positive septic system maintenance behaviors in primarily septic-served neighborhoods throughout the Lake Michigan watershed.
-It is our hope that this will lead to sustained awareness and septic maintenance to protect home values, human health, and water quality with the Lake Michigan watershed by limiting E. coli pollution sourced from failing septic systems.
+- The purpose of this program is to use peer-to-peer community education techniques to influence positive septic system maintenance behaviors in primarily septic-served neighborhoods throughout the Lake Michigan watershed.
+It is our hope that this will lead to sustained awareness and septic maintenance to protect home values, human health, and water quality in the Lake Michigan watershed by limiting E. coli pollution sourced from failing septic systems.